The Footsteps of Jesus

 Man is born to trouble as the sparks fly upwards.
 And

-sorrow, in any of its multifarious forms, befalls us here below, since the
+sorrow, in any of its multifarious forms, befalls us here below —

 "If you endure chastening," says the apostle, "God deals

 with you as with sons."
-But how should we endure it?
-It should be done in an
+But HOW should we endure it?
+It should be

-inquiring spirit.
-We ought to be anxious to know the cause of the
+done in an inquiring spirit.
+We ought to be anxious to know the cause

-for, "Is any among you afflicted? let him pray."
-And it should be done
+prayerful spirit — "Is any among you afflicted? let him pray."
+And it

-especially in a submissive spirit.
-We should not merely hear the
+should be done especially in a submissive spirit.
+We should not

-rebellion, under the afflictive dispensations of God's providence, we should
+afflictive dispensations of God's providence — we should humble

 And how many considerations are there which should induce